mahdiansari1001/signals-and-systems-project/README.md

   Designed a simplified License Plate Recognition (LPR) system using correlation-based character matching.
   Applied image segmentation, deblurring filters, and sampling analysis to recognize characters under both ideal and blurred imaging conditions.

-The project utilizes libraries such as NumPy, Matplotlib, SciPy for processing, visualization, and analysis.
+The project utilizes libraries such as NumPy, Matplotlib,OpenCV and SciPy for processing, visualization, and analysis.